-It is a spice mix widely used in Japan where the majority of households have at least one canned or bottled Shichimi Togarashi.
+It is a spice mix widely used in Japan, where many households have at least one canned or bottled Shichimi Togarashi.

 Kyoto Shichimiya Honpo Shichimi Togarashi

-The product I purchased this time was made up of a package of Shichimi Togarashi and a small can for the spice mix, so even if you use up the accompanying spice, you can use the container again with a refill.
+The product I purchased consists of a package of Shichimi Togarashi and a small can for the spice mix.

-Once I opened the yellow bag for Shichimi Togarashi, the aromatic smell of Sansho pepper wafted out in the air.
+Once I opened the yellow bag for Shichimi, the aromatic smell of Sansho pepper wafted out in the air.

 7 Ingredients (Spices)